Micellization in active matter of asymmetric self-propelled particles: Experiments: Experimental studies of micellization in robotic swarms

-Next, we modify the system by covering the side surfaces of all robots with abrasive paper to consider how micellization changes in the case of high friction between the particles, which may render important for microscale implementations.
-As seen in Fig.~\ref{fig:Experiments_Tabl}(e,f), for the center of mass location in point $O$ the behavior is similar to the case of circulangles with low side friction, Fig.~\ref{fig:Experiments_Tabl}(a,b).
-The order parameter slightly fluctuates indicating the absence of micellization, and the systems with $\text{PWM} = 20\%$ and $N=30,45$ become unstable.
+Next, we modify the system by covering the lateral surfaces of all robots with an abrasive (P800 sandpaper)~\cite{Supplement} to consider how the micellization changes in the case of high friction between the particles, which may prove important for microscale implementations.
+As seen in Figs.~\ref{fig:Experiments_Tabl}(e) and \ref{fig:Experiments_Tabl}(f), the behavior of $O$-robots is similar to the case of particles with low lateral friction; Figs.~\ref{fig:Experiments_Tabl}(a) and \ref{fig:Experiments_Tabl}(b).
+The micellization parameter slightly fluctuates, indicating the absence of micellization.
+The same is confirmed by the data in Table~\ref{tab:Potential_micelle_time}.

-However, when the center of mass is located at point $S$, the situation becomes different from the case of smooth circulangles.
-While for $10\%$ activity level the micellization is observed only for $N=45$ and less pronounced than for smooth particles, Fig.~\ref{fig:Experiments_Tabl}(g), for $20\%$ activity the formation of micelles is considerably increased, as seen in Fig.~\ref{fig:Experiments_Tabl}(d), and becomes observable for lower densities with $N=30,45$, in contrast to the absence of micellization in smooth circulangles at $N = 30$.
-Such a behavior facilitates an intriguing interplay of individual particles' symmetry breaking, activity, and friction in the considered system.
-Moreover, an increase in micellization efficiency for higher inter-particle friction points towards the possibility of microscale realizations, for example, with Janus particles~\cite{2015_Zhang, Hils_2021}.

-\textit{Conclusion and Outlook}.~~~In this Letter, we have demonstrated the emergence of micellization in swarms of self-propelled particles which is governed by an interplay of particles' activity and their symmetry breaking, in contrast to micellization phenomena caused by electrical polarization in surfactant systems.
-Considering microscale setups, Janus particles look the most promising as they allow to switch the activity of particles by an external illumination~\cite{2019_Villa, 2013_Palacci}.
-Moreover, active particles with asymmetric shapes have been readily demonstrated~\cite{2016_Dai, 2020_Shah, 2022_Liu}, which makes the proposed design feasible.
-Finally, a considerable enhancement in the inter-particle friction even enhances the micellization, which may turn crucial in microscale setups featuring a set of potential applications~\cite{2022_Trivedi, 2022_Gardi} but characterized with a dominating role of surface interactions.